THIS PROGRAM IS NOW CLOSED FOR SUMMER 2020.

 The healthcare industry is one of the largest and fastest growing industries in the world.
 As technologies in the field advance, the number of new and exciting career opportunities continues to rise.
-With so many options, both existing and on the horizon, students interested in the medical and healthcare sector require exposure across the vast possibilities that will be available to them.
+With so many options, both existing and on the horizon, students interested in the medical and healthcare sector require exposure across the vast possibilities that will be available to them in the future.

-High school students in the Summer College Pre-Med and Healthcare Professions program will explore the spectrum of healthcare, from obstetrics to gerontology, from psychology to physical therapy, from nutrition to neuroscience, to name a few.
-Gaining insights into these fields is important for high school students as the variety of healthcare jobs require different degrees, certificates, practicum hours, and more.
-This program will help students as they consider what their journey will look like as they work towards becoming a healthcare professional.
+High school students in the Summer College Pre-Med and Healthcare Professions pre-college program will explore a broad spectrum of healthcare related fields; from obstetrics to gerontology, psychology to physical therapy, nutrition to neuroscience, the importance of research, and more.
+Gaining insights into these fields is important for high school students as the variety of healthcare jobs require different degrees, certificates, practicum hours, etc. This program will help students as they consider what their journey will look like as they work towards becoming a healthcare professional.

 There is no specific major, minor, area of research, or academic program that is required by professional schools.
-Pre-health students must complete requisite courses (predominantly sciences), but they are strongly encouraged to select a major that reflects their personal and academic interests.
-Students are encouraged to explore the many majors, minors and Integrated Learning Majors offered at Syracuse and pursue the academic plan that is right for them.
-Possibilities offered within the previously mentioned schools and colleges include:
+Undergraduate pre-health students must complete requisite courses (predominantly sciences), but they are strongly encouraged to select a major that reflects their personal and academic interests.
+Undergrads are encouraged to explore the many majors, minors and Integrated Learning Majors offered at Syracuse and pursue the academic plan that is right for them.
+Related majors and minors offered within Syracuse University’s schools and colleges include:

 - Addiction Studies

 - Forensic Science

 - Medical Anthropology